SimonCropp/BlazorQL/readme.md

 # <img src="icon.png" height="40px" alt="icon"> BlazorQL

-An in-browser GraphQL IDE for Blazor — a GraphiQL alternative built as a Razor Class Library.
+An in-browser GraphQL IDE for Blazor.
 The editors are Monaco via the BlazorMonaco package, and everything else — shell, panes, state, and every language feature (completion, validation, hover, formatting) — is C#.

 **[Try it live](https://simoncropp.github.io/BlazorQL/)** — the sample on GitHub Pages, executing its whole schema in the browser: a small Blazor app consuming the schema, with the query explorer and the debug sidecar one click away.